AvishkaRavishan/Recipe-Book-for-iPhone/README.md

-# Recipe-Book-for-iPhone
-This iOS App is built for study purpose at the university - MADD Module
+This iOS App is built for study purposes at the university - MADD Module

 # Project Name - RecipeBook
 #### 01. Brief Description of Project -